-1. You don’t have enough liquid in the bottom of the EPC pot.
+1. There’s not enough liquid in the bottom of the pressure cooker pot.

-Note: Although electric pressure cooking works technically the same way (using steam), these guidelines may not apply to all pressure cookers.
-Please refer to the user manual on your particular brand for the most accurate troubleshooting tips.
+Note: Although electric pressure cooking works technically the same way (using steam) for every pressure cooker, these guidelines may not apply to all pressure cooker models.
+Please refer to the user manual of your particular brand/model for the most accurate troubleshooting tips.